 Providers access the secure Voucher Portal to redeem vouchers and receive reimbursement.

 Find out how Sports Vouchers works for parents/guardians.

 Sports Vouchers are available to all South Australian primary school aged children*.
 Each eligible child is able to claim one voucher per calendar year.

 To find your nearest provider please use our 'Find a Provider' tool.

 Let the provider know that you want to use your Sports Vouchers entitlement to discount $100 from their membership fee.

 You must then provide all the required details** to the provider.
 The critical piece of information is your child’s eleven (11) digit Medicare number or Australian visa number.
 The two most common ways to give your child’s details to the club are:

 After you have provided all the details necessary to receive a voucher, the provider must reduce their membership fee by up to $100.
 You must then pay the remaining balance.
 The preferred method is to provide the discount to membership fees at the time of payment (eg: membership fees are $200, the parent will pay $100 and the provider will claim the remaining $100 from the Sports Vouchers team).
 Some providers are unable to offer a discount upfront at the time of registration (due to varying reasons) and in these instances, the parent pays the full membership fee and is refunded the $100 once the provider has received reimbursement from the Sports Vouchers team.

-** The Sports Vouchers hard copy voucher form specifies all the details that clubs need to collect from you.
+** The Sports Vouchers hard copy voucher form specifies all the details that providers need to collect from you.

 Have a question?
 Find answers to the most commonly asked questions by parents/guardians.

 All South Australian primary school aged children, meaning if the child is 5 or turning 5 years old in the calendar year you wish to use a voucher and is eligible to attend primary school (Reception to Year 7).

 One voucher for each eligible child per calendar year.